 - Oral exam.
 Your orthodontist conducts a full exam of your teeth, jaws and mouth.

 - X-rays.
 You'll get a series of X-rays to determine the position of teeth.
 The most common is the panoramic X-ray, which shows all the upper and lower teeth in biting position and any teeth still developing within the jaws.
 Special head X-rays also may help determine the size, position and relationship of jaws to teeth.
+These 3D X-rays give a better idea of the true position of the teeth to each other.

 - Plaster models.
 You'll bite into soft material, which remains on your teeth for a few minutes.
 From this impression, a plaster model of your teeth (dental cast) is created and the orthodontist evaluates your bite.
 In some cases, this dental cast may be scanned into a digital format for further evaluation or treatment decisions.

 - Other procedures.
-In severe cases, where tooth movement alone will not correct a bite that's significantly out of alignment, jaw surgery is required in combination with orthodontics.
+In severe cases, where tooth movement alone will not correct a bite that's significantly out of alignment, jaw repositioning surgery is required in combination with orthodontics.

 After your orthodontist has evaluated your teeth and jaws, he or she customizes a treatment plan for you.
 This most often involves the use of fixed braces, which are temporarily bonded to your teeth.